 Formal conferences are held twice a year.
 Sign-up is done electronically.
-Each conference is an in-person meeting, and parents receive written progress reports from the teacher.
+Each conference is an in-person meeting.
 It is important that both parents attend these conferences.
 COS is closed for children on the days of parent/teacher conferences.